Getting GoldenGate Heartbeats Working with SUPPRESSTRIGGERS

 Turning on heartbeat generation and running the replicat, it no longer errors out.
 It generates detailed current and historical lag data, leaving the SUPPRESSTRIGGERS configuration intact and working.

-One comment on “Getting GoldenGate Heartbeats Working with SUPPRESSTRIGGERS”
+One Response to “Getting GoldenGate Heartbeats Working with SUPPRESSTRIGGERS”

 Leave a Reply